House of Worship Protections under the Religious

 While the RLUIPA is not a panacea, by which a house of worship can do anything it pleases regardless of the law, it is a very important tool that should be utilized in appropriate cases.
 The Nissenbaum Law Group welcomes inquiries by houses of worship as to whether and to what extent that law applies to them.

-Author (Article), In the Arena: Litigating for the American Civil Liberties Union-NJ, NJ Lawyer, Gary D. Nissenbaum, December 2007
+- In the Arena: Litigating for the American Civil Liberties Union-NJ, NJ Lawyer, December, 2007

 Looking for advice?